TheRed002/t-bot/prompts.md

 - Security monitoring and audit logging
 - Business metrics tracking
 - SLA monitoring and reporting
+- Structured logging from src.core.logging for all production events

 ### Directory Structure to Create
 ```